bionanopatterning/Ais/README.md

 Contact: m.g.f.last@lumc.nl

 ### Installation ###
-Pom works on Windows and Linux machines but not on iOS.
+Pom works on Windows and Linux machines but not on MacOS.
 Install as follows:
 ```
 conda create --name pom
 conda activate pom